 My work primarily explores the political economy of security and alliance politics.
-This means I investigate two basic questions facing all leaders face seeking security in the international system:
+This means I investigate two basic questions leaders must face when seeking security in the international system:

 (1) Guns or butter?

 (2) Arms or allies?

 Click on a link below to read about my research on a topic related to these questions or to read about my research on methods for quantitatively exploring international relations.